Roberts Hall (Ithaca, New York): Kennedy-Roberts Complex

+History

+Construction of what was originally known as Academic I began in May 1987 on the end of the Ag quad, on the site where Stone Hall formerly stood.
+The architect was Gwathmey Siegel & Associates Architects, which also designed its companion Academic II as well as Frank Rhodes Hall at around the same time.
+By February 1990, Academic I was completed and hosting academic and cultural events in its 600-seat auditorium.
+The building contained classrooms, offices, the Departments of Communication Arts and Education, and the Landscape Architecture Program.
+It was soon named for W. Keith Kennedy, agriculture dean from 1972-1978, and provost from 1978-1984.

+Academic II contained the Department of Entomology, biology laboratories, and Media Services, and was named for professor and Agriculture school dean Isaac Roberts.

+The formal dedication of the connected structures as Kennedy Hall and Roberts Hall took place September 6, 1990.

+Description

 Kennedy Hall and the ″new″ Roberts Hall are one large complex, joined together with access between each through the ground floor and the fourth floor.
 On the first floor of Kennedy Hall is the David L. Call Alumni Auditorium, also known as 116 Kennedy Hall.
 The Call Auditorium juts out from Kennedy Hall to the east.
 Outside, to the north of the auditorium, is a small plaza, complete with seating and an area of shrubs and trees in a large planting bed directly abutting the building.
 The planting was designed and executed in the spring of 2011 by students in a cross-listed landscape architecture (LA) and horticulture (HORT) class as part of their curriculum.
 The class, LA/HORT 4910/20 — Creating the Urban Eden: Woody Plant Selection, Design, and Landscape Establishment, was co-taught by Peter J. Trowbridge and Nina Bassuk.